RuehrerRainer/Master_Thesis/README.md

 $ conda create -n \<environment-name\> --file req.txt

+Taking full advantage of the integrated interface with the WolframAlpha API requires a personalized key for the WolframAlpha Simple API.
+Detailed instructions for obtaining a key can be found here: https://products.wolframalpha.com/simple-api/documentation
+The API key needs to be provided to the "CrystallizerProgram2.py" file.

+As the Python scripts in DWSIM cannot properly read the file location, the filepath needs to be adjusted manually for each script.
+The filepath is clearly marked at the top of the script and needs to be changed to the location of the "Input.json" file.

 # Repository Structure
 - Supplementaries:
     Contains additional "nice-to-have" files.
 Includes gifs of both optimization algorithms and the template files for entering custom Crystal Size Distributions and for employing the fitting algorithm